+Prerequisite: Music 310.

+Complex waveform generation, remote voltage control generation, and historic aspects of electronic music.
+541. Performance Studies Pedagogy (3) I, II

+Two lectures and three hours of laboratory

+Prerequisite: Consent of instructor

 Teaching beginning and intermediate applied music.
 Survey and evaluation of teaching materials.
 Observation of individual or group lessons.

-A. Piano
+- A. Piano

-B. Strings
+- B. Strings

-C. Voice
+- C. Voice

+10-78499

 542. Performance Studies Laboratory (2) I, II

-One lecture and three hours of laboratory.
+One lecture and three hours of laboratory

 Prerequisite: Music 541A is prerequisite to 542A and 541B is prerequisite to 542B.

 Practical experience in the teaching of individual or group lessons.

+B. Strings

+C. Voice

-A. Piano B. Strings C. Voice 552A-552B.
-History of Music (3-3) I, II Prerequisite: Music 258B.
+552A-552B.
+History of Music (3-3) I, II

+Prerequisite: Music 358B.
 Music 552A is prerequisite to 552B.

 The chronological development of musical art and forms from the Middle Ages to the present.
 Analytical score study and assigned recordings.
 Familiarity with musicological resources through individual assignments.

-553. Proseminar in Ethnomusicology (3) I Prerequisite: Music 258B.
+553. Proseminar in Ethnomusicology (3) I

+Prerequisite: Music 258B

 Ethnomusicological theory and methodology, including history of the field and its relation to such disciplines as anthropology and linguistics.
 Areas of concentration include organology, field work, notation, transcription and analysis.

-554. Music Literature (2) I, II TOTEC A ent not atnemettupe A officerati
+554. Music Literature (2) I, II

+Prerequisite: Music 258B

 A concentrated study of the literature in the several areas listed.
-Analysis by use of scores and of recordings, when available, A. Chamber Music Literature - Strings
+Analysis by use of scores and of recordings, when available.

+A. Chamber Music Literature (See Class Schedule for specific content.)

-- B. Symphonic Literature
+B. Symphonic Literature (See Class Schedule for specific content.)

 C. Keyboard Literature

 D. Song Literature

-561. Area Studies: Ethnomusicology
+561. Area Studies: Ethnomusicology (3) I, II

-Prerequisites: Music 351E and 351E.
+Prerequisites: Music 351E and 351F.

 Music of a specific culture.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units.

 562. World Music in Context (2)

 One lecture and two hours of activity.

 Prerequisites: Music 351E or 351F and consent of instructor.
 Practical experience in the performance of specialized traditional genres of world music, social and environmental context in which they exist.
 Relationship of music, dance, and theater.
 May be repeated with new content.
 See Class Schedule for specific content.
-Maximum credit

-566. Advanced Jazz Improvisation (1) I, II

-Two hours.

-Courses Acceptable on Master Style analysis of jazz solos.
-Development of individual styles and approaches.
-Development of repertoire.
+Maximum credit six units.
+566A-566B.
+Jazz Arranging and Composition (2-2) I, II Prerequisite: Music 466.

+Analysis of jazz compositions and arrangements; arranging and composing for large and small jazz ensembles.

 569. Advanced Collegium Musicum (1) I, II

-Prerequisite: Music 369.
+Prerequisite: Music 369

 Preparation and performance of representative works by a specific medieval or renaissance composer on historical instruments.
 May be repeated with new content.
-See Class Schedule for
+See Class Schedule for specific content.
+Maximum credit four units.

 570. Advanced Chamber Music (1) I, II

 Three hours.

 Prerequisite: Consent of instructor.

 Study and public performance of established repertory as well as new compositions.
 Sections for string, woodwind, brass, piano and mixed ensemble groups.
 May be repeated with new course content.
 See Class Schedule for specific content.
-Maximum credit four units.
-580. Analogs in Music, Art, and Literature (3) I Prerequisite: At least one survey course in music history or appreciation, art history or comparative literature.
+Maximum credit four units 580.
+Analogs in Music, Art, and Literature (3) 1 Prerequisite: At least one survey course in music history or appreciation, art history, or comparative literature.
 Cross-influences and correspondences in the arts from the standpoints of style, texture, rhythm, and form.
 596. Special Topics in Music (1-3) A specialized study of selected topics from the several areas of music.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit six GRADUATE COURSES 600.
 Seminar in Music Education (3) Prerequisite: Consent of instructor.